keyproco/Mediawiki-Playbook/README.md

  - Ensure that you have Python and ansible installed,
  - client servers need to have python installed.

-> For users that don't know what the heck is a playbook, I invite you to check about ansible and learn about this awesome tool for automation :)
+> For users who don't know what the heck is a playbook, I invite you to check about ansible and learn about this awesome tool useful for automation :)

 ## Usage